microsoft/EdgeML/Tools/SeeDot/README.md

       python SeeDot.py -a protonn --train ../../tf/examples/ProtoNN/usps10/train.npy --test ../../tf/examples/ProtoNN/usps10/test.npy --model ../../tf/examples/ProtoNN/usps10/output -o arduino
       ```

-   The SeeDot-generated code should give around 91.23% classification accuracy.
+   The SeeDot-generated code would give around 91.23% classification accuracy.
 The difference in classification accuracy is 0.11% compared to the floating-point code.
 The generated code is stored in the `arduino` folder which contains the sketch along with two files: model.h and predict.cpp. `model.h` contains the quantized model and `predict.cpp` contains the inference code.

 #### **Step 3: Prediction on the device**